sastaffo/CS3071/t6-calcwithvariables/README.md

-## Assignment 6 calcwithvariables.l and calcwithvariables.y
+### Assignment 6 calcwithvariables.l, calcwithvariables.y

 Implement a calculator using Bison that supports variables.
 Variables can be any of the 26 lower case letters.
 Numbers can be in the range zero to nine.